mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 indexes, use the :option:`--verbose` option, which prints the equivalent **CREATE INDEX** (or **ALTER TABLE** for primary keys).

-To display the best or worst non-primary key indexes for each table, use the :option:`--best` or :option:`--worst` option.
+To display the best or worst nonprimary key indexes for each table, use the :option:`--best` or :option:`--worst` option.
 The data will show the top 5 indexes from tables with 10 or more rows.